PDP-10/essex-bcpl/README.md

 type for compilation, linking and executing.
 This should be compiled using EXECUTE COMPIL.MAC/SSAVE and put the EXE in the SYS: library if you intend to regularly use BCPL.

+A SIMH TOPS-10 tape containing the BCPL COMPIL.EXE is in bcplcompil.tap.
+Restore to SYS: [1,4]

 More detailed instructions for installation at https://www.quentin.org.uk/2018/02/25/installing-bcpl/